OWI and Car Accidents in Wisconsin

 What are the penalties for causing injury by intoxicated use of a motor vehicle?

 If there are no offenses included as prior convictions under Sec.
 343.307(1), a conviction for causing injury while under the influence of an intoxicant under Sec.
-346.63(2)a, if there are no offenses included as prior convictions under section 343.307(1), a conviction for causing injury while under the influence of an intoxicant under Sec 346.63(2)a, the court must impose a minimum of 30 days up to a maximum of one year.
+346.63(2)a, if there are no offenses included as prior convictions under section 343.307(1), a conviction for causing injury while under the influence of an intoxicant under Sec 346.63(2)a, the court must impose a minimum of 30 days up to a maximum of 1 year in the county jail.
 The court must also order a fine of $300-$2,000 plus costs, a one- to two-year revocation of operating privileges, and the ignition interlock device for one to two years.
 Eligibility for an occupational license is 60 days after conviction or one year if there are two or more OWI offenses within a five-year period.
 There is no credit for the administrative suspension.

 If the injury constitutes great bodily harm, there will be a conviction for a Class F felony under Sec.
 940.09(1) with a sentence up to 12.5 years in the Wisconsin state prison system, including up to seven and a half years initial confinement; two-year revocation of operating privileges, a fine up to $25,000 plus costs, and a one- to two-year ignition interlock device period.
 Eligibility for an occupational license is 120 days after conviction or one year if there are two or more OWI offenses with a five-year period.
 There is no credit for the administrative suspension.